 Long Island, New York

 While not as physically impressive as some of the locations on this list, and definitely not as unknown, the Wardenclyffe Tower and Laboratory on Long Island may loom largest in legacy and potential scope.

 Built in 1901 by electricity legend Nikola Tesla, the Wardenclyffe facility was an eccentric scientist’s dream complete with powerful millionaire investors and the hidden agenda of providing wireless power for no less than the entire planet.
 Consisting of a single, large brick building and accompanied initially by a 187-foot transmitting tower which would light the night sky with huge arcs of electricity as Tesla went about his experiments, the site seemed as though it was destined to be the beginnings of a global scientific revolution.
 However, the more mundane downfall of the location came when Tesla was forced to sell the lab in 1915 to pay for the site's mortgage and it was abandoned.

-Today the original building remains in presentable condition and there are efforts to turn the site into a Tesla museum.
+Today the original building remains in presentable condition and has been turned into a Tesla museum.